Do Go On - 125 - The Legend of Bigfoot

 No.

-Now go on.
+No, go on.

-No, no, I'm shy.
+No, now I'm shy.

-But she's winking again.
+She's winking again.

-Following the sighting, the pair continued to track patty until the terrain made it too difficult.
+Following the sighting, the pair continued to track Patty until the terrain made it too difficult.

-which are still seen as being, you know, by a lot
+which is still seen as being, you know, by a lot as great proof of the authenticity of it all.

-six foot flat, right?
-And that doesn't sound like a lot, but that's half a foot to a full
+And that doesn't sound like a lot, but that's half a foot to a full foot difference.

 That is quite a lot.

-But if someone's a long way away, say if there was an NBA basketball player, 50 meters
+But if someone's a long way away, say if there was an NBA basketball player,

 And also super bulky.